BaiyangZhang/BaiyangZhang.github.io/_posts/2023-12-5-Hamiltonian-Truncation-in-3D.md

 These equations describe how the fields and their conjugate momenta evolve over time, analogous to how the position and momentum of a particle evolve in classical mechanics.
 They provide a complete description of the dynamics of the field system within the Hamiltonian framework.

+## Hamiltonian Truncation

+### Definitions

+The starting point of defining a quantum field theory is the choice of a manifold $M$ of dimension $d$.
+We mostly (but not always) regard the manifold as a Riemannian manifold with a **smooth** metric on it.
+The manifold may or may not have boundaries, if it does then some additional information is needed at the boundaries to define the theory.

+Having defined the manifold $M$, the next ingredient is the choice of objects to consider over $M$, the so-called "degree of freedoms", or `fields`.
+Now it is helpful to adopt a statistical viewpoint toward QFT,  in order to extract the information about physical observables we need "just" to know the partition function, which is obtain via a so-called path-integral.
+That is, we integrate all the possible field configurations with a weight, which is essentially given by the exponent of the action.
+For example, we may consider a principal bundle with a connection over $M$.
+In physics terminology the choice of the connection is the same as picking a gauge field.
+We may also be considering the section of a vector bundle over $M$, these fields are sometimes called the `matter field`.

+As another example of QFT we may consider the space of maps
+$$
+X: M\to N
+$$
+where $N$ is some `target` manifold.